turingschool-projects/ripped/README.md

 ### GitHelper

-The first method, get_directory_object uses the URI from the controller and pulls down an object that contains the language folders (the snippet above is an example of that return).
+The first method, get_directory_object uses the URI from the controller and pulls down an object that contains the language folders (the snippet above is an example of that return, however it only includes one language folder).
 The next method, get_language_folder iterates over that object of language folders.
-That folder name is sent to the get_and_save_exercise method with the exercise_object that is parsed from the folder request (we are going to carry the folder name with use through the methods to use in our update and create methods).
+That folder name is sent to the get_and_save_exercise method with the exercise_object that is parsed from the folder request (we are going to carry the folder name with us through the methods to use in our update and create methods at the bottom of the script).

 Each method sends its child to the next, digging one level deeper into the repo each time.
 The retrieve_lesson_content method iterates over the last folder in the file tree and selects the exercise file and the README file within it.
 The exercise_items hash is then created with keys that point to each attribute the exercise object in your database requires.